List of Fudge series characters: Mitzi Apfel

-Friend of Fudge's whom he met on vacation in Maine in Fudge-a-Mania.
+A friend of Fudge's whom he met on vacation in Maine in Fudge-a-Mania.
 She is obsessed with Fudge, and develops a crush on him.
 According to Fudge, she keeps monster spray and has a baby brother called Jacob.
 She is also the granddaughter of famous baseball player Big Apfel.

 Mrs. A

 Mitzi's grandmother and Big Apfel's wife in Fudge-A-Mania.
 She makes Mitzi's monster spray for her and makes really tasty cocoa.
 Peter and Fudge first meet her when they go round the neighbor's houses asking if the neighbors have seen Uncle Feather.
 Mrs A originally thinks Uncle Feather is Peter and Fudge's uncle.

 Big Apfel

 Famous baseball player who Peter is astounded to find is his new neighbor in Maine in Fudge-A-Mania.
 Peter seriously looks forward to playing a game with him as there is a weekly softball game.
-However, Peter's enthusiasm is somewhat tempered when Big Apfel says he has aged since his Red Sox days and takes a more relaxed attitude to the community softball game, seeing it more as a friendly get-together as opposed to the Yankee-Red Sox intense rivalry Peter had read stories about.
+However, Peter's enthusiasm is somewhat tempered when Big Apfel says he has aged since his Red Sox days and takes a more relaxed attitude to the community softball game, seeing it more as a friendly get-together as opposed to the intense Yankees–Red Sox rivalry Peter had read stories about.
 When Peter's grandmother gets married in an outdoor wedding, Big Apfel attends in his Red Sox uniform and barbecues burgers for the guests.